-In addition to Massage and Energy Healing services, Jennifer also offers the following Yoga Education options.
+In addition to Coaching and Energy Healing services, Jennifer also offers the following Yoga Education options.

 Asanas to relieve tension